Logo

 Yet there is another, more mysterious side to Isaac Newton that is imperfectly known, a realm of activity that spanned some thirty years of his life, although he kept it largely hidden from his contemporaries and colleagues.

-Isaac Newton showed that if the force decreased as the inverse square of the distance, one could indeed calculate the Moon's orbital period, and get good agreement.
+Isaac Newton demonstrated that if the force decreased with the inverse square of the distance, one could calculate the Moon's orbital period with good accuracy.

 Isaac Newton guessed the same force was responsible for other orbital motions, and hence named it "universal gravitation".